top of page

 Dr. Natascha Hedegaard BVetMed MRCVS graduated as a veterinary surgeon from the Royal Veterinary College, London, in 2018.
 She is passionate about optimising canine health with a holistic approach to veterinary medicine and consideration for the individual patient .She is currently undertaking her Postgraduate Certificate in Small Animal Medicine with an aim to becoming an Advanced Practitioner.
 As pet owners, we always want to ensure the well-being of our dogs, especially wh

-Mar 27, 2024
+Mar 27, 20243 min read

-Dr. Natascha Hedegaard BVetMed MRCVS graduated as a veterinary surgeon from the Royal Veterinary College, London, in 2018.
-She is passionate about optimising canine health with a holistic approach to veterinary medicine and consideration for the individual patient .She is currently undertaking her Postgraduate Certificate in Small Animal Medicine with an aim to becoming an Advanced Practitioner.
-As pet owners, we want to ensure our pets receive the best care possible, especia
+Medically reviewed by Dr. Natascha Hedegaard BVetMed MRCVS Dr. Natascha Hedegaard BVetMed MRCVS graduated as a veterinary surgeon from the Royal Veterinary College, London, in 2018.
+She is passionate about optimising canine health through a holistic approach to veterinary medicine while considering the individual patient.
+She is currently undertaking her Postgraduate Certificate in Small Animal Medicine with the aim of becoming an Advanced Practitioner.
+What Is Diazepam for

-Mar 27, 2024
+Mar 27, 20244 min read

 Monitoring your dog on Levetiracetam